 a safety message must be placed directly on a hot surface.

 Read the Clarion "On Your Mark" article featured in the latest issue of In Compliance Magazine to learn more about hot stuff – and warnings.
 Authored by Clarion CEO Geoffrey Peckham, "On Your Mark" is a regular series of columns that explores graphical symbols and how they're used to convey safety messages.
 Stay tuned here on the Clarion Safety Systems blog for more articles in this series.
 Have a suggestion for a future article topic on this subject that you're curious about and would like to see discussed?
-Comment below and let us know!
+Contact Us and let us know!